G-Research/dgraph-lanl-csr/SPARK.md

   .call(writeRdf(s"$outputPath/auth-events.rdf", compressRdf))
 ```

-Some triples are optional, as some properties like `authType` or `logonType` are.
+Some triples are optional, as some properties like `authType` or `logonType` can be `null`.

-Now we have transformed the dataset into RDF files than can be loaded by Dgraph.
+Now we have transformed the dataset into RDF files than can be loaded into Dgraph.
 For example, the `auth-events.rdf` file looks like

 ```text